sibi000/Project_net2/README.md

 **The most important folders and file are:**

 - `launch.sh`: program that clears mininet and starts the application.
-- `app.js`: used to start the web application and launch bash scripts to dynamically change the status of the slices.
-- `script/`: containts the bash scripts that are launched by the app.js
-- `html/`: that contains the frontend of the visualizer.
 - `topologyVisualizer/`: contains the controller, the gui_start needed and the topology generator of the network.
+- `script/`: folder that contains all the scenarios needed to setup the simulations.

 ## Installation procedure